LinkofOrigin/GameDataMultiLibrary/libraries/vueJS/README.md

 This library uses the standard Vue template as a foundation.
 See the details below for running the project.

-You will also need to create a `secrets.json` file to store your API credentials.
+You will also need to create a `.env` file to store your API credentials.
 See the section below for more details.

 ## Recommended IDE Setup